 B i o g r a p h y

-A particular interest in the music of the 20th and 21st centuries has led Allan to multiple collaborations with noted composers.
-He recorded the newly revised version of Bartok's Bluebeard’s Castle with the composer’s son, Peter.
-Allan has performed the music of Richard Wernick and Louis Andriessen under their direction.
-In 2010 he was a featured solo pianist in a recital of the complete piano works of Pulitzer prize winning composer David Del Tredici at NYU Steinhardt School.
+In 2005 Armstrong coached and recorded the newly revised version of Béla Bartók's Bluebeard’s Castle under the direction of the composer’s son, Peter Bartók.
+In 2010, he was a featured solo pianist in a recital of the complete solo piano works of Pulitzer Prize-winning composer David Del Tredici at New York University Steinhardt.

 Armstrong earned a Doctor of Musical Arts in Collaborative Piano degree from the University of Colorado Boulder.
 He also earned a Master of Music degree in Chamber Music and a Bachelor of Arts degree from the University of South Florida, where he studied with Svetozar Ivanov and Robert Helps.

 He holds professional memberships in the College Music Society and the National Association of Teachers of Singing (NATS).
 In 2019, Armstrong was chosen to participate in the acclaimed NATS Intern Program at the New England Conservatory.